espressif/esp-idf/docs/en/api-guides/performance/size.rst

   .. note::

-      Before disabling IPv4 support, please note that IPv6 only network environments are not ubiquitous and must be supported in the local network, e.g. by your internet service provider or using constrained local network settings.
+      Before disabling IPv4 support, please note that IPv6 only network environments are not ubiquitous and must be supported in the local network, e.g., by your internet service provider or using constrained local network settings.

 .. _newlib-nano-formatting: